 One of the major resource values of the forest ecosystem is the harvesting of timber to provide forest products.
 Historically timber has been harvested since the first inhabitants settled in the zone.
 Initial uses were mainly domestic in nature to supply timber to build houses, fishing sheds and equipment and for heating and cooking.
 With the increase in population, more commercial uses have arisen to supply lumber and pulp and paper products.
-The zone supports an annual allowable cut (AAC) on Crown land of 71 550 m3 in District 9 and 49 510 m3 in District 16.
+The zone supports an annual allowable cut (AAC) on Crown land of 85 000 m3 in District 9 and 70 000 m3 in District 16.

 Domestic harvesting still provides fuelwood to heat many homes and sawlog material for residential house construction in the zone.
 In fact, the latter domestic use is one of the reasons why this Province has the highest rate of home ownership in the country.
 There are approximately 2000 permits issued on Crown land in District 9 and 400 permits in District 16.
 Approximately 1500 domestic permits are issued on CBPPL limits in the zone as well.
-Commercial activity accounts for over 69 percent of all harvest by the Crown in the zone.
-There are on average 30 000 m3 of timber harvested commercially for sawlogs and 38 000 m3 harvested for pulpwood in District 9.
-In District 16 there are 13 000 m3 of timber harvested for sawlogs and 10 000 m3 harvested for pulpwood each year.
+Commercial activity accounts for the majority of the harvest by the Crown in the zone. .
 Commercial activities provide many jobs in harvesting, sawmilling, trucking, pulp and paper manufacturing and related spin off industries for local residents.
-There are in excess of 180 direct jobs created by the industry with an estimate of nearly twice that many in spin off industries.
+There are in excess of 150 direct jobs created by the industry with an estimate of nearly twice that many in spin off industries.